tjqadri101/SLogo/ProjectArtifactDocument.md

 ###Frontend Modules: Talal, Viju, and Chad

+####turtle_graphics package
+This module contains classes that load an image to use for the turtle in the GUI.
+It has a TurtleImage class which implements the ITurtle interface and uses Graphics2D to print all turtle images and their associated trail line.
+TurtleDisplayPanel holds a list of all the turtles to show in the GUI as instances of the TurtleImage class.
+The TurtleImage class is converted to Turtle class or viceversa during communication within the controller.

+####TurtleDisplayPanel and ActionDisplayPanel
+The TurtleDisplayPanel sets up the environment for displaying the turles and their associated trail lines.
+It also hold a list of TurtleImages.
+This list is used by the controller (in the WorkspacePanel) while passing information to the model and also modified by the controller after processing information from the model.
+The ActionDisplayPanel holds an instance of the TurtleDisplayPanel along with buttons to give user ability to make changes in the display of the turtles.
+The ActionDisplayPanel also has a ScrollableTextArea which shows the current position and heading of each turtle.
+The ActionDisplayPanel is the second main component of the WorkspacePanel (the first being the ProgrammingPanel) and it allows for various display features to be implemented.

 ####FunctionStorage
 This module deals with loading and saving the user-defined functions.
 The functionMenu class is called by the menu-builder, and this just serves to “package” the load and saving capabilities of this module.
 It hides the other classes in this module when it’s called.